West Lake: Natural formation and dredging efforts

 Before the Tang dynasty (618–907), West Lake was a shallow body of water, but continuous dredging efforts prevented it from becoming a swamp.
-During the Jianzhong period (780–783) of the Tang dynasty, local official Li Bi diverted water into Hangzhou via an underground pipes, creating six ponds to secure the city's water supply.
+During the Jianzhong period (780–783) of the Tang dynasty, local official Li Bi diverted water into Hangzhou via underground pipes, creating six ponds to secure the city's water supply.
 In 822, Bai Juyi dredged West Lake and used the silt to build a long causeway between Qiantang and Yuhang Gates, which was named in his memory.
 Under the Wuyue Kingdom (907–932), with Hangzhou being the capital, King Qian Liu ordered annual dredging of West Lake with soldiers to maintain water quality for water supply.
 In the Song dynasty, Su Shi (1037–1101) ordered the construction of the Su Causeway from dredged silt in 1089.
 He designated an area of the lake with three stone pagodas to prevent water chestnut planting and reduce silting, which may mark the origin of the "Three Ponds Mirroring the Moon."
 By 1275, military patrols were appointed to maintain and police the lake, where littering of any rubbish or planting additional lotuses or water-chestnuts were forbidden.